miyako/4d-plugin-folder-watch/README.md

 The callback method is called with 3 parameters; TEXT, REAL, **LONGINT**.

+The file `manifest.json` is inside `/RESOURCES/`.
+To use on 4D v17 move it 1 level up.

 **Compatibility notice** v2 to v3:

 The 1st parameter has been changed to return a single path.
 Previously, it was a ``\n`` separated list.